South Carolina Mesothelioma Lawyer

 Treatment for any other type of asbestos-related disease is extremely important.
 However, not all physicians and clinics understand the complexities of these types of rare diseases.

-Seek out assistance from physicians and clinics backed by the National Cancer Institute (NCI) and specifically specialize in cancer and asbestos-related diseases.
+Seek assistance from physicians and clinics backed by the National Cancer Institute (NCI) specializing in cancer and asbestos-related diseases.

 The Hollings Cancer Center is an NCI-designated hospital that treats all forms of cancer, focusing on mesothelioma and asbestosis.
 It’s conveniently located at the Medical University of South Carolina (MUSC) and has some of the nation’s best researchers, physicians, and cancer investigators.
 For more information, call the center directly at 843-792-0700.